vrinek/MTG-collection/README.md

 * Statistics on collection
 * Gather cards in groups/decks
 * Full text search on cards
-* Export CSV for better import into deckbox.org

 ## Features that will probably not happen